An Odd Estimator for Shapley Values: OddSHAP

+\paragraph{Odd Regression Details} To efficiently compute $\hat{f}_{\text{odd}}$ in \cref{alg:oddshap}, we utilize two key algorithmic optimizations that maximize numerical stability and data efficiency.
+First, by leveraging paired sampling, we directly pre-compute the odd targets $f_{\text{odd}}(S) = \frac{1}{2}(f(S) - f(S^c))$ for each representative of pairs in $S \in \mathcal{S}$.
+This filters out the even function components prior to fitting, allowing us to drop complementary pairs and solve the regression using only half of the sampled rows ($m/2$), yielding a distinct practical speedup.
+Second, rather than enforcing the constraints via the numerically unstable pseudo-infinite weights common in KernelSHAP implementations \citep{Lundberg.2017}, we solve a strictly constrained regression following \citet{Musco.2025}.
+To obtain the solution of $\hat{f}_{\text{odd}}$, we isolate the Fourier intercept $\beta_\emptyset$ and project the design matrix onto the subspace orthogonal to the boundary constraints, guaranteeing that the estimated Shapley values sum to the exact total payoff ($f([d]) - f(\emptyset)$) regardless of the sample budget.
+The complete mathematical derivations of these exact Fourier boundary constraints and our projection-based optimization framework are provided in \cref{app:oddshapdetails}.

 \paragraph{Computational Complexity} The computational cost of OddSHAP is primarily driven by the evaluation time $T_m$ of $f$, which typically dominates when querying complex black-box functions.
 The subsequent estimation process involves fitting a GBT proxy and solving a sparse regression.
-Fitting the GBT takes $O(N_{\text{trees}} \cdot m \cdot d)$, while extracting the Fourier representation is efficient at $O(N_{\text{trees}} \cdot 2^L\cdot L)$ for maximum tree depth $L$.
-Once the support $\mathcal{T}$ is identified, solving the regression requires $O(|\mathcal{T}|^2 m)$ time, followed by an $O(d \cdot |\mathcal{T}|)$ step to compute the Shapley values.
-By adaptively constructing the support size as $|\mathcal{T}| = d + \lceil m/\eta \rceil$, OddSHAP ensures the estimation overhead scales polynomially with the budget $m$ and dimension $d$, rather than the combinatorial $O(d^k)$ scaling of the fixed-order polynomial method PolySHAP.
+Fitting the GBT takes $O(N_{\text{trees}} \cdot m \cdot d)$, while extracting the Fourier representation is efficient at $O(N_{\text{trees}} \cdot 4^L)$ for maximum tree depth $L$.
+Crucially, paired sampling allows us to directly compute the odd targets and halve the effective number of rows in our design matrix.
+Once the support $\mathcal{T}$ is identified, solving the regression requires $O(|\mathcal{T}|^2 \frac{m}{2})$ time, followed by an $O(d \cdot |\mathcal{T}|)$ step to compute the Shapley values.
+By adaptively restricting the support size to follow the sample-to-variable ratio $|\mathcal{T}| = \lceil m/\eta \rceil$, OddSHAP ensures the estimation overhead scales polynomially with the budget $m$, rather than the combinatorial $O(d^k)$ scaling of the fixed-order method PolySHAP.
 With standard hyperparameters ($\eta=10, L=10$), the total runtime is approximately

 keeping the method tractable even for high-dimensional inputs.
 See Appendix \ref{appx_sec_further_results} for empirical runtime analysis.